Certification and Recertification:

 What continuing education credits are available?

-EMS practitioners can receive Continuing Education Hours (CEH) through Continuing Education Coordinating Board for EMS (CECBEMS) on the WAFA, WFR, Bridge, Open Recert, WEMT Upgrade and WALS courses.
+EMS practitioners can receive Continuing Education Hours (CEH) through the Commission on Accreditation for Prehospital Continuing Education (CAPCE) on the WAFA, WFR, Bridge, Open Recert, WEMT Upgrade and WALS courses.
 Physicians, Physician Assistants, and Nurses can earn Continuing Medical Education (CME) and Contact hours from the WALS® course.

 Physicians and PAs: 36 hours of Category I credit.
 These American Medical Association-approved CMEs are awarded through Wilderness Medical Society upon successful completion of the Wilderness Advanced Life Support™(WALS®) course.